 Congratulations to Kyle Carlson of Tamarack Brewing Co. in Lakeside, MT - 2016 Alpha King!

 Kyle Carlson of Tamarack Brewing Company, a family brewery in Lakeside, Montana, was named the 2016 Alpha King during the 18th annual Alpha King Challenge at Rock Bottom Brewery located in downtown Denver.
 Among 152 entries from 107 different brewers, Tamarack's Headwall Double IPA took first place for its hop-forward yet well-balanced qualities.
-In addition to the Alpha King crown, Carlson and the Tamarack brew crew will be awarded an upcoming feature video and $500 in cash.
+In addition to the Alpha King crown, Carlson and the Tamarack brew crew were awarded $500 in cash and a featured video.

 Like so many others, this year's Alpha King winner began home brewing beer in his garage about ten years ago and eventually landed a job racking beer and cleaning kegs.
 Carlson has been with Tamarack Brewing for a little over five years and is now the Head Brewer.
 Nestled below a local ski hill, Blacktail Mountain, and wedged on the west side of Flathead Lake, Tamarack brewing is surrounded by some of the most rugged and diverse wilderness.